martincostello/blog/source/2014-03-04-ensuring-your-asp-net-website-is-secure.md

 date: 2014-03-04
 tags: security
 layout: bloglayout
+description: "How to ensure your ASP.NET Website is secure against common attack vectors, such as CSRF and XSS."
 ---

 So recently I've been doing some work ensuring some websites I work on are secure.
 This has been from a mix of hands-on testing of them myself, dealing with feedback from dedicated security testers testing the applications, and this week attending an "ASP.NET Secure Coding" training course.